jacklynlxq/GOtta-catch-em-all/leetcode/reverse_integer/README.md

 # Reverse Integer

 ### Function execution time
-Wowowow the same time complexity for the algorithm since I basically just reimplemented to algorithm in Go but look at Go's performance...
+Wowowow the same time complexity for the algorithm since I basically just reimplemented the algorithm in Go but look at Go's performance...
 Damn.
 - Java: 400 nanoseconds
 - Go: 0 nanoseconds